Ongoing Research Projects

 (with Lars Chittka and Thorsten Schank)

-We present the first empirical evidence on the 22 percent increase in the German minimum wage, implemented in 2022, raising it from €9.82 to €10.45 in July and eventually to €12 in October.
-Leveraging a large and novel data source – the German Earnings Survey – comprising around 8 million employee-level observations reported by employers each month, we employ a difference-in-difference-in-differences approach to analyze the policy’s impact on hourly wages, monthly earnings, employment, and working hours.
-Our findings reveal significant positive effects on wages, affirming the policy’s intended benefits for low-wage workers.
-Interestingly, we identify negative effects on working hours, suggesting a trade-off between wage gains and reduced hours.
-Our research provides essential policy guidance and contributes valuable insights into minimum wage policies and their implications for the labor market.
+We present the first empirical evidence on the 22 percent increase in the German minimum wage, implemented in 2022, raising it from Euro 9.82 to 10.45 in July and to Euro 12 in October.
+Leveraging the German Earnings Survey, a large and novel data source comprising around 8 million employee-level observations reported by employers each month, we apply a difference-in-difference-in-differences approach to analyze the policy's impact on hourly wages, monthly earnings, employment, and working hours.
+Our findings reveal significant positive effects on wages, affirming the policy's intended benefits for low-wage workers.
+Interestingly, we identify a negative effect on working hours, mainly driven by minijobbers.
+The hours effect results in an implied labor demand elasticity w.r.t. the employment volume of -0.17 which only partially offsets the monthly wage gains.
+We neither observe a negative effect on the individual's employment retention nor the regional employment levels.

 Long-run minimum wage evaluation from machine learning-based treatment bites